cliosight/cliosight_templates/overview.md

 [Form](#form)  &nbsp;&nbsp;|&nbsp;&nbsp;      [Report](#report)   &nbsp;&nbsp;|&nbsp;&nbsp;     [Dashboard](#dashboard)   &nbsp;&nbsp;|&nbsp;&nbsp;    [Automation](#automation)

 ### Form <a name="form"></a>
-A form is the data input method for populating tables.
-It can have nested sub-forms.
+A Form is the data input method for populating tables.
+It can have any number of nested sub-forms.
 It supports all basic elements of a conventional HTML5 form.
-With the 'pre-hmtl' and 'post-html' JSON tags, a form can function like a web page.
-A form is complete, except for the limitation that it can only have one submit button.
-Pre-defined values of input fields like a drop-down menu or a multi-select option may contain column values of a [report](#report).
+With the 'pre-hmtl' and 'post-html' JSON tags, it can function like a web page.
+It is complete, except for the limitation that it can only have one submit button.
+Forms can be grouped together in a [Dashboard](#dashboard).
+Pre-defined values of input fields like a drop-down menu or a multi-select option may contain column values of a [Report](#report).

 [Click here](https://github.com/cliosight/Docs/blob/main/form_json_format.css) to see all JSON tags that can be used for creating a form.

 ### Example of Forms - Meeting Scheduler Application <a name="form_example"></a>
 For an application like a "company meeting scheduler", forms can be used to add contacts, groups and meeting requests.
-Data entered can be used to [automate](#automation) tasks like sending out emails for meeting invite, update or cancellation.
+Data captured can be used to [automate](#automation) tasks like sending out emails for meeting invite, update or cancellation.

 [Contact](https://app.cliosight.com/app/forms/35/show/public?noNavbar=true) ,   [Group](https://app.cliosight.com/app/forms/34/show/public?noNavbar=true) ,   [Meeting](https://app.cliosight.com/app/forms/58/show/public?noNavbar=true)